The Impact of Ad Fraud on Marketing & How to Prevent It

 For example, ad fraud can cause high clickthrough rates coupled with minimal conversion rates.
 These types of “poor results” might prompt you to cancel a campaign, even though without ad fraud’s impact -- which in this case is usually caused by fraudulent clicks -- the campaign is actually performing well.

-All this to say: Ad fraud continues to pose huge obstacles for the marketing function.
+All this to say: Ad fraud continues to pose huge obstacles to the marketing function.

 Yet, marketers continue to ignore ad fraud: And here’s why